DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kcj3687/README.md

 # dismathportfolio-kcj3687
 dismathportfolio-kcj3687 created by Classroom for GitHub
 #Week1
--Introduction about the subject "DISMATH(Discrete Mathematics)" -Proposition - a declarative statement which should be either true (1) or false(2); however, cannot be both.
+-Introduction about the subject "DISMATH(Discrete Mathematics)"<br>
+-Proposition - a declarative statement which should be either true (1) or false(2); however, cannot be both.<br>
--Logical Connectives and its usage.
+-Logical Connectives and its usage.<br>

 | Logical Symbol  |  Logical Operator | Shorthand | Formula | Logical Expression |
 | :-----: |:-------:|:-----:| :-------: | :-------: |